justinkelly8/PennStateSportsBot/README.md

 ```
 !season followed by the desired sport eg. "!season mbasketball"
 (msoccer, wtennis, football, baseball, etc) - responds with this season's overall record for the sport
+!season help - provides list of options for "!season" command
 !test - bot responds with "Hello" message
 !help - outputs full list of bot commands
 !options - outputs list of command options with hyperlinks